windsormorris/wm-website/site/05-course.md

 We're not all born Morris dancers!
 Few Morris dancers come from a Morris dancing background; we tried it and loved it, and you can have a go too.

-Every year in the autumn, we run evening taster sessions so you too can come along and find out what it's all about.
+Every year in the autumn, we run Wednesday evening taster sessions so you too can come along and find out what it's all about.

+This year, the course runs on **Wednesday Sept 20th, Sept 27th, and Oct 4th from 8pm**.
+Do please come along, enjoy yourself and see what all the fuss is about!

 You can find us at the [Gardeners Hall, St Leonards Rd, Windsor, SL4 3DR](https://www.google.co.uk/maps/place/Gardeners+Hall/@51.470932,-0.620298,16z)

-<a href='wm_contact.html'>Contact us</a> for further details or if you would like to come along.
+<a href='wm_contact.html'>Contact us</a> for further details or ijust turn up!

 Although membership of Windsor Morris is by invitation only,
 <b>everyone is welcome</b> to join us at these sessions.